 Make sure your child sees a healthcare provider for a diagnosis.

 Your child's healthcare provider will ask about your child's health history and symptoms.

 He or she will examine your child.
 Your child may be referred to a specialist.
 This

 may be a bone specialist (orthopedic surgeon) or a bone cancer specialist (orthopedic

 oncologist).
-Your child may have tests such as:
+Your child may need tests such as:

 of the inside of the body.

-- Bone scan.
-A small amount of dye is injected into a vein.
-The whole body is scanned.
-The dye
+Bone scan.
+A small amount of radioactive tracer is put into a vein.
+It travels through the blood.

 camera is used to see where the radioactive sugar is in the body.
 A PET scan can sometimes